A lighthearted enlightenment of the differences

 If you are working on the boats plumbing and ask an American to “switch the taps on,” it might be met with a blank expression.
 Whereas if you ask him to “open the faucets,” you will get an immediate flow of water.

 “Yella wellies” are rubber boating Wellington boots in Britain.
-In the States they are just white sailing boots.
+In the States they are just sailing boots.

 Weights are different in both countries.
 One ton in America is 2000 lbs whereas in England it is 2240 lbs.
 So a boat in England described as displacing 20 tons would displace 22.4 tons in America, a big difference.